-- Harmful To Hitchhikers: Subverted.
+- Harmful to Hitchhikers: Subverted.
 Early on in his journey, Pee-wee hitches a ride with Mickey, who is quickly established as an escaped convict.
 However, he never harms Pee-wee and even lets him drive.
-When Pee-wee almost crashes the car, he still doesn't kill him but instead forces him to find new transportation; Mickey isn't entirely sure what Pee-wee swerved to miss, but he knows it isn't Pee Wee's fault, knowing how utterly harmless Pee-wee is - he just doesn't want any more of the zaniness.
+When Pee-wee almost crashes the car, he still doesn't kill him but instead forces him to find new transportation; Mickey isn't entirely sure what Pee-wee swerved to miss, but he knows it isn't Pee-wee's fault, knowing how utterly harmless Pee-wee is - he just doesn't want any more of the zaniness.
 He also knows that Pee-wee is completely innocent and doesn't want to get him involved in his run-ins with the law.